Everything that you need to know about bringing a claim for breach of privacy

 Breach of privacy often involves additional claims for harassment and for breach of data.
 There are other causes of action that you might wish to consider along side a breach of privacy claim.

 The right to private life is a right which is embedded in the Human Rights Act 1988.
 English law recognises breach of the right to private life as a wrong doing and you can bring a claim for misuse of private information if you believe that either your privacy has been invade or that there is a real threat of breach of your privacy.

 The difference between breach of confidence and the misuse of confidential information is mostly technical.
-Private information might be a person’s religious beliefs, sexual preferences or life choices that the individual makes which are only concern him or her.
-You will have a realistic expectation of privacy over the information because, it is something that only concerns you or in other words, it’s nobody else’s business.
+Private information might be a person’s religious beliefs, sexual preferences or life choices that the individual makes which are only concerning him or her.
+You will have a realistic expectation of privacy over the information because it is something that only concerns you, or in other words - it’s nobody else’s business.

-The cost of applying for an injunction under the misuse of private information has also gone down as there are more law firm now specialising in this field of law.
+The cost of applying for an injunction under the misuse of private information has also gone down as there are more law firms now specialising in this field of law.
 Breach of privacy claims have become much more common by virtue of judge-made extensions to English law.
 This happened mainly due to cases of celebrities and other individuals in the public eye against media organisations, where there has been an invasion into the private lives of those individuals.
-Anyone can apply for an injunction for breach of privacy.
-What used to be an extremely expensive process, has now become, a far more affordable right to be exercised by most members of the public.
+Anyone can apply for an injunction for privacy breaches.
+What used to be an extremely expensive process, has now become a far more affordable right to be exercised by most members of the public.

 As we have established in a number of recent cases, all individuals, regardless of their profession, should have a reasonable expectation of privacy.
 Breach of privacy often goes alongside harassment and defamation.
 No matter what has been published, if it makes you feel uncomfortable, then most likely the information is private in nature and this is a matter of breach of privacy.